Skyvern-AI/skyvern/README.md

 - [x] **Chrome Viewport streaming** - Introduce a way to live-stream the Chrome viewport to the user's browser (as a part of the self-serve UI)
 - [x] **Past Runs UI** - Deprecate the Streamlit UI in favour of a React-based UI that allows you to visualize past runs and their results
 - [ ] **Prompt Caching** - Introduce a caching layer to the LLM calls to dramatically reduce the cost of running Skyvern (memorize past actions and repeat them!)
-- [ ] **Web Evaluation Dataset** - Integrate Skyvern with public benchmark tests to track the quality our models over time
+- [ ] **Web Evaluation Dataset** - Integrate Skyvern with public benchmark tests to track the quality of our models over time
 - [ ] **Improved Debug mode** - Allow Skyvern to plan its actions and get "approval" before running them, allowing you to debug what it's doing and more easily iterate on the prompt
 - [ ] **Auto workflow builder ("Observer") mode** - Allow Skyvern to auto-generate workflows as it's navigating the web to make it easier to build new workflows
 - [ ] **Chrome Extension** - Allow users to interact with Skyvern through a Chrome extension (incl voice mode, saving tasks, etc.)